vladbph/cymatix-doc/README.md

 }
 ```
 So what?
 Here the advantages:
-1. Client device `did NOT make the decision` where to play the music, but merely provided encoded sensor information or in this case it is a state - "where am I at the moment".
+1. Client device `did NOT make the decision` where to play the music, but merely provided encoded sensor information or in this case it is a state - "where am I at the moment" == `living room`.
 2. This is not hardcoded logic, because the model which deduced the intent and slots `resides on the backend` and can be trained or re-trained at any time, so there is no need to "install new version" of the application just because of some changes in logic.

     __NOTE!__ You need to train your models with encoded events/states and modify user utterance in prediction mode.